NHSDigital/software-engineering-quality-framework/practices/securing-repositories.md

 ### Teams setup

-Because of baseline visibility configurations, you must setup Github teams in order to provide team members access to repos.
+Because of baseline visibility configurations, you must setup GitHub teams in order to provide team members access to repositories.
 The minimum recommended setup is as follows:

 - Create one team with the name of your programme (e.g. `Engineering Quality Framework`).
 Add all required members to this team.
 - Create one child team within the team, for admins only (e.g. `Engineering Quality Framework Admins`).
 Add admins only to this team.
-Set the visibility of the team to `Secret`.
 - Create a second child team, for code owners (e.g. `Engineering Quality Framework Code Owners`).
 Add relevant members to this team, and reference in the CODEOWNERS file (example [here](https://github.com/NHSDigital/software-engineering-quality-framework/blob/master/.github/CODEOWNERS)).
-Set the visibility of the team to `Secret`.
 - For each repo in your programme (e.g. `software-engineering-quality-framework`), under the `Manage Access` option in `Settings`, set the general team to have `Write` access and the admins team to have `Admin` access.

+Child teams inherit the parent's access permissions, simplifying permissions management for large groups.
+Members of child teams also receive notifications when the parent team is `@mentioned`, simplifying communication with multiple groups of people.

 Depending on your use case, you may want to create additional teams (e.g. a read-only access team, or different teams granting access to different projects).
-This is welcomed by the framework, as long as the teams provide clarity on the role they encompass, remain consistent and are applied consistently to your repos.
+This is welcomed by the framework, as long as the teams provide clarity on the role they encompass, remain consistent and are applied consistently to your repositories.

 ## Code security